Spaces for diversity

 - Build smart, sustainable and affordable

 - Optimize design in accordance with 3D simulation of local wind and daylight conditions

 Thus, our masterplan for the urban area is rethinkings the traditional housing blocks of Copenhagen.
 Here, small pathways and spaces for stay invites citizens to meander between the buildings, opening up the formerly introvert cityscape of Copenhagen.
 In addition, we have payed specific attention to the use of materials, colors and shapes to support the sense of diversity, reflecting the eclectic nature of the existing local environment.

 Sustainability and the SDGs at Stejlepladsen

-The ambitions for sustainability includes certifying the masterplan will be certified to DGNB Gold.
+The ambitions for sustainability includes certifying the masterplan to DGNB Gold standard.
 We have worked with both environmental, social and economic aspects of sustainability as well as focused on how the project can address the UN Sustainable Development Goals.
 The eight guiding principles for the project are the overall scope for Stejlepladsen honing in on diversity, materials, biodiversity, affordability, community as well as scale and density of the architecture.
 By continuously returning to these principles, we will ensure that sustainability will be an integral part of the project.